murrutia/easyVmaf/README.md

 ## Updates

+* [by Mickael Urrutia] Added the `python-dotenv` package to avoid hard-coded config values.
+  It's set to find the `.env` file in the current directory or above: that simplifies the use of this project as a submodule.

 * Progress indicator added `-progress`.
 It shows the progress while doing vmaf computations.

 * Added the option to explicilty set the number of threads to run `-threads (int)`